 What about the cost of lessons at The Swim Factory?

-The Swim Factory lessons are comparable to other high quality children’s activities in Perth and Melbourne.
+The Swim Factory lessons are comparable to other high quality children’s activities in Melbourne.
 We believe swimming is the most valuable and important lesson purchase you will ever make.
-Not many lessons a child takes have the ability teach skills which will make recreation so enjoyable and have the potential to save a life.
+Swimming is one of only a few activitites a child undertakes which have the ability teach skills which will make recreation enjoyable and have the potential to save a life.
 Please see our registration section for a complete listing of our fees.

 If my child misses a class what can I do?